 - there are large, active communities backing you up

-- they do call for developers with hands-on experienced working with that a specific CMS
+- they do call for developers with hands-on experience working with that a specific CMS

 - except for Drupal, with its heavy ecosystem of modules, content management systems generally don't scale well